 Our LIVESTRONG.COM guac recipe is more nutritious, just as tasty and contains more protein to keep you fuller longer because it contains a secret ingredient.

 Shhhh!
-Don’t tell anyone: It’s fresh green peas!
+Don’t tell anyone: It’s green peas!

 Yes, it’s true.
 You can easily enhance your guacamole by “hiding” a nutritious veggie inside.